Nordic white kitchen remodel in Exton, PA by Fedor Fabrication

 5. What grade did you base the cabinetry and fixture allowances on, and what happens if I want the look I described?

 6. What is the deposit, and what is the milestone payment schedule?
+(PA caps deposits at one-third.)

-What We Tell Our Clients at Fedor
+What We Tell Our Clients

-Almost always, it will not.
-The difference between the two estimates turns out not to be a discount — it is the cost of the kitchen they actually want, shown honestly on one estimate and deferred on the other.
-We would rather lose a job to a homeowner who understood that than win one by hiding it.
+Then we go to the allowances, because that’s where the real gap usually hides.
+What cabinetry grade is the other number based on?
+Will it produce the kitchen they described at our first meeting?
+Almost always, it won’t.
+The difference isn’t a discount — it’s the cost of the kitchen they actually want, shown honestly on one estimate and deferred on the other.
+We’d rather lose a job to a homeowner who understood that than win one by hiding it.

 Frequently Asked Questions